-The role of the Driver Advisor is to assist the Clerk of the Course/Race Director in their decisions by providing advice on all questions pertaining to motorsport in general and in particular those relating to the behaviour of the Drivers and Competitor on the track.
+The role of the Driver Advisor is to assist the Clerk of the Course/Race Director and/or the Stewards of the Event in their decisions by providing advice on all questions pertaining to motorsport in general and in particular those relating to the behaviour of the Drivers and Competitor on the track.
 As such, this person should attend all sessions in race control.
-The Advisor may attend the meetings of the investigations with the Clerk of the Course, without having the right to be involved in the making of any decision.
+The Advisor may attend the meetings of the investigations with the Clerk of the Course and/or the Stewards of the Event, without having the right to be involved in the making of any decision.